connorslade/2B2T-Queue-Notifier/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
 You can read the Code of Conduct [here](https://github.com/Basicprogrammer10/2B2T-Queue-Notifier/blob/master/CODE_OF_CONDUCT.md)

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)